Coollab-Art/algorithms/README.md

 #include <algorithms/algorithms.hpp>
 ```

-## Algorithms
+## Documentation

 ### `translocate()`

 Moves an element in a container from its current position to a new one.
-The order of the other elements is preserved.
+The order of the other elements is preserved.<br/>
-It works with vector and array.
-Its parameters are the iterator of the current and the new position.
+It takes two iterators, pointing to the current and new locations:

-**Example:**

 ```cpp
 auto vec = std::vector<int>{0, 1, 2, 3, 4};

 algorithms::translocate(